kamchatka-volcano/cmdlime/README.md

 ```

 #### X11

 All names are in `lowercase`.
 Parameters and flags prefix: `-`
 Short names aren't supported.
 Parameters usage: `-parameter value`
 Flags usage: `-flag`

-Use `CommandLineReader<cmdlime::Format::X11>` specialization or its alias `X11CommandLineReader` to choose this format.
+You can choose this format by using the `CommandLineReader<cmdlime::Format::X11>` specialization or its alias `X11CommandLineReader`.

 ```C++
 ///examples/ex10.cpp
 ///